My top tips on where to buy vintage fabrics

 1. Look down

 This might sound strange but in the years I have been buying vintage and remnant fabrics, I’ve noticed they are rarely given the space they deserve.
 I scour antique markets, vintage fairs, vintage and charity shops.
 My favourite pieces have been discovered hidden from view.
-I picked up a sunny piece of daisy cotton fabric at an outdoor antique market in Yorkshire.
+I picked up a sunny piece of floral cotton fabric at an outdoor antique market in Surrey.
 It was neatly tucked into in a box of table linens sheltering from a trestle table laden with antique keys.
 The last place I would have thought to look if I hadn’t trained my eyes to search at ground level.
 In excellent condition and over 2 metres long, all the fabric needed was a wash and press and was is ready to be made into a summer dress or cushion covers for garden chairs.

 2. Charity shops